Become a Certified SENTRY Monitor

 The St. Louis River Alliance’s AIS Sentry Program is a citizen science based early detection program.
 It is designed to empower community members to recognize and report possible AIS sightings from across the region.

-To become a certified AIS Species Sentry, participants complete the online curriculum and participate in a field training session.
-In these sessions, AIS Sentries will learn:
+To become a certified AIS Sentry Monitor, participants must complete the online curriculum and get out on the water for a field training session.
+More information below.

 Anyone can be an Aquatic Invasive Species Sentry—no prior knowledge or experience is necessary.

 Education is essential in preventing new introductions and the spread of Aquatic Invasive Species.

 You Can TAKE ACTION by becoming a AIS Sentry Monitor TODAY!

 Click the link HERE to be redirected to our Thinkific site to register for the online training.
 There you will fill out a form, and Eureka!
 That’s it.
 Access to the online training will be granted immediately for you to get started.

 We will follow up with you to make sure you receive the Aquatic Invasive Species Manual.
 Once the dates are set for the summer On-the-Water Trainings schedule we will send you a link to register.